Ewen Gillies: Second emigration (1871)

-In 1871, Gillies left St. Kilda with his children and sailed to North America, where his priority was his children's future.
-Eleven years later, after settling his children, he returned to St. Kilda, arriving in 1884.
+In 1871, Gillies left St Kilda with his children and sailed to North America, settling in California, where his priority was his children's future.
+Eleven years later, after settling his children, he returned to St Kilda, arriving in 1884.
 On 27 April 1885, at the age of 59, he married an island girl, Rachel MacQueen, aged 31 according to the certificate.
-Her silver ring was the only metal wedding ring on St. Kilda; a piece of woollen thread was traditionally used.
+Her silver ring was the only metal wedding ring on St Kilda; a piece of woollen thread was traditionally used.

 During his stay he tried to persuade the islanders to emigrate, stirring up discontent and ill-feeling against their landlord.
 By October 1885 almost all the islanders were keen to relocate, either to the mainland or to Australia.
 However, in June 1886, Robert Connell visited the island and reported that they had changed their minds.

 Third emigration (1885)

-Gillies and his new wife left St. Kilda in 1885 and travelled to Australia, settling in Melbourne.
-His wife, however, was homesick and did not like the climate, so within eight months she brought him back to live in St. Kilda.
-This time, the islanders quickly tired of his overpowering self-assurance and his attempts to make them change their ways and introduce modern methods, and they forced him to leave.
+Gillies and his new wife left St Kilda in 1885 and travelled to Australia, settling in Melbourne.
+His wife, however, was homesick and did not like the climate, so within eight months she brought him back to live in St Kilda.
+At this time, they lost their only child to infantile tetanus.
+The islanders quickly tired of his overpowering self-assurance and his attempts to make them change their ways and introduce modern methods, and they forced him to leave.